Shopping Links

 In a world both very similar to and different from our own, an apathetic student, Shirotsugu Ladhatt, who aspired to join the local air force but doesn't have the grades, instead joins the Royal Space Force.
 Unfortunately, this space force is more of a publicity stunt by the government than anything else--nobody has ever even made it to space.
 However, after our hero meets and falls in love with an idealistic young missionary, Riqunni, he becomes determined to actually make something of the joke that is the Royal Space force.
 But as the odd collection of dropouts and aging rocket scientists begins to make progress toward their goal of a space flight, the enemy in an ongoing war decides that this new space technology could become a dangerous weapon and decides to nip the budding space program in the bud.
 Shirotsugu, spurred by his unreturned feelings for Riqunni, braves assassins, budget cuts, and all-out war to make his dream of traveling among the stars come true...

 Another of Honneamise's strong points is its sense of humor.
-If you pay attention, much of the early part of the movie borders on comedy, albeit an extremely subtle one.
-There are no outright jokes; rather, funny situations and offhand comments executed in a low-key, deadpan style that's easy to miss, but is quite amusing if you pay attention.
+If you pay attention, much of the early part of the movie borders on a comedy, albeit an extremely subtle one.
+There are no outright jokes; rather, funny situations and offhand comments are slipped in in a low-key, deadpan style that's easy to miss, but is quite amusing if you pay attention.

-In all, the humor, the allegory of modern chaos versus a simple life, the character interaction, and the exploration of the intricate world are all microscopic aspects of this movie, but the view is so close you might miss the big picture.
+The humor, the juxtaposition of modern chaos and a simpler view of life, the character interaction, and the exploration of the intricate world are all microscopic aspects of this movie, but the view is so close you might miss the big picture.
 That macroscopic image is a sweeping brushstroke about the wonder of life and the amazing things the universe holds for the dreamers and the explorers.
 There are many aspects to enjoy, but at its heart this is a quiet movie for those with imagination, for people who see more than the simple hustle and bustle of the world around them, and who look for something bigger in life.
-Although the real-world story of the space race embodied this theme in many ways, this movie adds so much depth and complexity to the tale while distilling the essence down to it's simplest form that it becomes something truly unique.
+Although the real-world story of the space race embodied this theme in many ways, this movie adds so much depth and complexity to the tale while distilling the essence down to its simplest form that it becomes something truly unique.

-The leisure with which the story unfolded may not appeal to some, but as far as I'm concerned, the only real downside to the whole movie (and I don't consider the slow pacing to be anything of the sort) was the last couple of minutes of the film; although the basic message of the end was clear, it was unnecessarily abrupt and unsatisfying (though that may have been intentional), and the semi-abstract imagery (which seemed to owe a little to the end of 2001, which I also didn't like) was at odds with the solidity of the rest of the movie and seemed to serve no purpose other than to seem artificially deep or artistic.
+The leisure with which the story unfolds may not appeal to some, but as far as I'm concerned, the only real flaw in the movie (and I don't consider the slow pacing to be anything of the sort) is its ambiguous last couple of minutes.
+Although the basic message of the end is clear, it is unnecessarily abrupt and unsatisfying (which may have been intentional), and the semi-abstract imagery (which seems to owe a little to the end of 2001, an end I also didn't like) is at odds with the solidity of the rest of the movie and serves little purpose other than an attempt to seem artificially deep or artistic.
 Don't let that turn you off, though; up till the final moments, it is flawless in what it wants to be.
-(To be fair, the director, in the commentary track, explains that the end wasn't intended to be as inconclusive as it turned out; see the notes section for an explanation if you're interested.)
+It's also worth noting that the director explains, in the commentary track, that from a narrative perspective the end wasn't intended to be as inconclusive as it comes across.2

-Technically speaking, Wings of Honneamise is gorgeous, but as subtle as the plot.
-The art used to depict the world, along with its visual and remarkably functional design, is always finely drawn and detailed, without ever feeling unnatural.
-The character designs are slightly on the realistic side of classic anime, and generally appealing.
-The animation itself is fluid, and always realistic--the character animation in particular is beautiful, the sole action sequence is exciting, the war scenes are on par with news footage of the real thing, and the rocket launch is practically out of old Apollo mission footage.
-Again, much of the art and animation is understated, but if you look closely, particularly at the character animation, you'll be rewarded.
+Technically speaking, Wings of Honneamise is gorgeous, but as subtle and nuanced as the plot.
+The art used to depict the world, along with its visual style and remarkably functional design, is always finely drawn and meticulously detailed, without ever feeling unnatural.
+The character designs feel appropriate; memorable, generally appealing faces with a familiar look slightly on the realistic side of classic anime.
+The high-budget animation is fluid and uniformly realistic.
+The character animation in particular is beautiful; it's understated, but if you look closely, you'll be rewarded.
+The film's sole action sequence is exciting, the war scenes are on par with news footage of the real thing, and the rocket launch at the finale is practically out of old Apollo mission footage.

-The acting in the Japanese version is very good.
-Ladhatt in particular is a standout, voiced by the well-known Japanese live action actor Morimoto Leo, who turns in a wonderfully believable and very understated performance throughout.
-Morimoto's low-key delivery gives life and likability to the character and perfectly captures both apathy and eventual drive, not to mention the deadpan humor of the story.
-Yayoi Mitsuki (the voice behind Riqunni and also not known for anime), although not nearly as distinctive, is still understated and believable.
-The English acting is somewhat less remarkable; not terribly well cast (Ladhatt in particular sounds rather nasal) and passably but not particularly well acted.
-The only standout performance was behind Riqunni--gentle and believable.
-The dialogue in the English version is worth mentioning; they were trying very hard to make it sound deep, but it was a little on the cheesy side at times, and it differed quite a bit from the original.
-There were no major plot changes, but a lot of the details were messed around with and most of the conversations flowed somewhat differently.
+The English dub is somewhat less remarkable; not terribly well cast (Robert Matthews' Shirotsugu in particular sounds rather nasal) and passably but not particularly well acted.
+The only standout performance is Melody Lee as Riqunni--gentle and believable.
+The script in the English version is something of an issue; they were trying very hard to make it sound deep, but it is a little on the cheesy side at times, and it differs quite a bit from the original.
+There are no major plot changes, but a lot of the details are messed around with and most of the conversations flow somewhat differently.

-The music was scored by Oscar-winner Ryuichi Sakamoto, and although it wasn't terribly noticeable while watching, the compositions were very much in tune with the movie and it's world: Simultaneously alien and familiar, subtly inspiring and beautiful.
+The music was scored by Oscar-winner Ryuichi Sakamoto, and although it wasn't terribly noticeable while watching, the compositions are very much in tune with the movie and its world: Simultaneously alien and familiar, subtly inspiring and beautiful.
 Definitely worth a listen.
-My only, very minor, complaint is the fact that most of it sounds synthesized--this seemed to be a somewhat unsuccessful attempt to create sounds unlike instruments from earth, and was a bit disappointing considering the richness of the rest of the production, but this does not detract from the impressive composition.
+My only, very minor, complaint is the fact that most of it sounds synthesized--this seemed to be an unsuccessful attempt to create sounds unlike instruments from earth, and was a bit disappointing considering the richness of the rest of the production, but it doesn't detract from the impressive composition.

 Related Recommendations

-A truly unique movie, but it shares a richness and detailed alternate world with very different productions; most notable are the Miyazaki movies Kiki's Delivery Service, Laputa: Castle in the Sky, and Porco Rosso, though Strange Dawn and Vision of Escaflowne also come to mind.
+A truly unique movie, but it by far has the most in common with the realistic sci-fi series Planetes; from the casual sense of humor to the extreme attention to realistic detail to the social commentary to the exploration of what dreams and adventure mean in the real world, it is both entertaining and thought provoking, if very different in its near-future Earth setting.
+Honneamise also shares a richness and detailed alternate world with some very different productions; most notable are the Miyazaki movies Kiki's Delivery Service, Laputa: Castle in the Sky, and Porco Rosso, though Strange Dawn and Vision of Escaflowne also come to mind.
 Oddly, the space-opera comedy Irresponsible Captain Tylor comes to mind as a somewhat similar story as well, probably due to its theme of finding a purpose in life despite pressures from the world around, although its comedic tack on the idea is almost completely opposite.
 Honneamise also feels just a little bit like the old Romeo and Juliet story Windaria.

 US DVD Review

-As far as extras go, Manga Video has really outdone itself here; although it's hard to compete with the piles of extras included with Ghost in the Shell, this disc surpasses it, therefore gaining my praise as the most loaded anime DVD, period.
+As far as extras go, Manga Video really outdid itself with its original DVD release; although it's hard to compete with the piles of extras included with Ghost in the Shell, this disc surpasses it, therefore gaining my praise as the most loaded anime DVD to date, period.

 To start with, we've got an interesting chunk of background information printed on the package insert, the original 4-minute short mentioned above (which, although it had no dialogue, unfortunately didn't have a translation of the on-screen text), a finished scene that was deleted from the final cut (don't worry, it's interesting but not significant), full Japanese and English voice actor credits (at long last dealing with the one ongoing issue I've had with Manga's DVDs), and a full director's commentary audio track.